nikolaswise/nikolas.ws/content/texts/headless-cms-introduction.md

 Contentful in particular is interesting because one of the fields you can add to your entries is a reference _to other entries_.
 This gives the information architecture model some pretty amazing abilities to structure and enable pretty much any sort of content strategy you want to build.
 Some simple key-value pairs for getting strings to complicated, nested, conditional data structures.

 And from the code's perspective, it's all just JSON!

+For an example of how one can write components that consume this general API data, I've put together a small sample of how to create a component that's defined by JSON structures, and how handling different configuration keys alongside content strings can create a powerful way to integrate with a Headless CMS like Contentful.
+Check out the [demo on Glitch](https://component-doc-sample.glitch.me/).